Miss Spain

-Miss Spain (Spanish: Miss España) is a national beauty pageant in Spain that selects Spanish representatives to compete in three of the big four major international beauty pageants: the Miss Universe, Miss World, and Miss International competitions.
+The Miss Spain (Spanish: Miss España) is a national beauty pageant in Spain that selects Spanish representatives to compete in three of the big four major international beauty pageants: the Miss Universe, Miss World, and Miss International competitions.

 History

 Miss Spain: 1929–2011

 The origins of Miss Spain date back to 1929, when early contests took place until the advent of civil war in 1936, followed by the dictatorship of Francisco Franco, which did not permit beauty pageants until 1961.

 The winner of Miss Spain is sent to represent her country in Miss Universe.
 However, if Miss Spain is underage, a runner-up is sent to Miss Universe.
 Overall in these international pageants, Spain's success has been moderate with one Miss Universe title in 1974 and three Miss International titles in 1977, 1990 and 2008.

 Miss Universe Spain and Miss World Spain: 2013–present

 After the inactivity of Miss Spain contest, the company Be Beautiful Spain, S.L. was created by Guillermo Escobar García, former worker of Miss Spain and who founded the contests Miss Spain Universe and Miss Spain World.
 In 2013, the pageant is separated into several pageants - like Miss World Spain and Miss Universe Spain.
 In the year 2018, after seven years of inactivity, the contest Miss Spain returns with Pedro Quesada as president and with Juncal Rivero as general director.
 The national director for Spain at Miss Universe, in 2019, is Jorge Diez Vanila.
 The national directors for Spain at both Miss World and Miss International are Cres del Olmo and Daniel Montesdeoca.

 In 2020, the Be Miss Org. dissociated itself from the Miss Universe Organization.
 Later on, Cres del Olmo and Daniel Montesdeoca from the Nuestra Belleza España Organization franchise the Miss Universe license, in addition to the licenses for both Miss World and Miss International.